Introduction

 Fallback Option

-For persistent calendar sync issues, contact support at contact@blazesolutions.ai with your integration type (Zoom/Teams) and a description of the problem.
+For persistent calendar sync issues, contact support at contact@blazesolutions.ai with the platform, event start time and timezone, connection status, and whether direct-link joining worked.

 Was this article helpful?